How To Start Your eCommerce Business

-However if you do this be aware that your earnings will be filed with HMRC even though you haven't been paid this amount and it will affect the amount of tax credits you receive.
+However, if you do this be aware that your earnings will be filed with HMRC even though you haven't been paid this amount and it will affect some tax credits you receive.

-You can write to the HMRC and explain the situation but it takes about 8 weeks for them to sort it out so be forewarned if that is what you are planning to do.
+You can write to the HMRC and explain the situation, but it takes about eight weeks for them to sort it out so be forewarned if that is what you are planning to do.

 Should you register for VAT?

-If you are making product purchases for resale then you will definitely need to register for VAT.
+If you are making product purchases for resale, then you will need to register for VAT.
 Not doing so will make you uncompetitive in the marketplace because you have a 20% premium on your prices.

 Appointing An Accountant